IITGroupD/IPRO-D/ProductDesignDoc.md

 ## Top Application Capabilities (name at least 5)

 1. Upload listings to sell/trade textbooks
-2. Real time communication online
+2. Displaying contact information of sellers and buyers.
 3. View listings for used textbooks
  -- Filter by course, quality, price, distance
 4. Modify/delete listings